 One of the most important tasks of COP24 was to work out a set of guidelines to ensure the full implementation of the Paris agreement, which was adopted three years ago at COP21.
 The agreement aims to “keep global temperature rise this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C”.

-Nicole and Mario attended COP24 on behalf of the European Centre for Medium-Range Weather Forecasts (ECMWF).
+Nicole and Mario attended COP24 for the Copernicus Climate Change Service (C3S), implemented by the European Centre for Medium-Range Weather Forecasts (ECMWF) on behalf of the European Union.
 ECMWF implements two of the EU’s Copernicus programme services – the Climate Change Service and the Atmosphere Monitoring Service.
 EJR-Quartz is responsible for raising awareness of these two services via a variety of communication and outreach activities, including writing web articles, running social media channels and helping with events.

 On the second Monday of COP24, a joint event between ECMWF and the European Commission presented the global reach of the Copernicus Climate Change Service and provided insight into how data produced by the Service are used to benefit people from around the world.
 EJR-Quartz’s Linda Carrette played a vital role in organising the event, creating the programme as well as communicating with all speakers and organising eye-catching visuals.